cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 This section reads data from two CSV files (summary.csv and genes.csv), and then use this data to construct a JSON object that represents a structured view of cell summaries and gene expressions.
 This JSON object is then saved to a file named <organ>.json.

-Here's a breakdown of what your script is doing:
+Here's a breakdown of what the script is doing:

 1. ***Reading CSV Files***: It reads data from two CSV files into pandas DataFrames (summary_df and genes_df).
 These files contain information about cell summaries and gene expressions, respectively.